Rashmi246/Rashmi246/README.md

 ## Hi there 👋

 My name is Rashmi Dhamija.
-I obtained my Ph.D. in experimental high-energy physics at the Indian Institute of Technology (IIT), Hyderabad, India, in collaboration with the Belle experiment at KEK, Japan.
+I obtained a Ph.D. in experimental high-energy physics at the Indian Institute of Technology (IIT), Hyderabad, India, in collaboration with the Belle experiment at KEK, Japan.
 I am currently working as a Project Scientist at National Brain Research Centre (NBRC), Manesar, Gurugram, Haryana, India.

 With over five years of experience working on large-scale data analysis, statistical modeling, and machine learning algorithms, I am passionate about leveraging my Ph.D. and comprehensive skill set to solve real-world challenges and make a significant impact.